Economic and Political Overview

 Main Sectors of Industry

-The Bangladeshi economy relies on its enormous human resources, rich agricultural soils and abundant water resources.
-Agriculture represented 11.6% of GDP and employed 38% of the total workforce in 2022 (World Bank, 2023).
+The Bangladeshi economy relies on its enormous human resources, rich agricultural soils, and abundant water resources.
+Agriculture represents 11.2% of GDP and employs 37% of the total workforce (World Bank, latest data available).
 Main crops include rice, tea, jute, wheat, sugarcane, tobacco, spices, and fruits.
-Bangladesh is the world's fourth biggest rice producer, although shortages caused by natural disasters occasionally force the country to import rice.
+Bangladesh is the world's fourth-biggest rice producer, although shortages caused by natural disasters occasionally force the country to import rice.
+Jute, once the country's primary export crop, remains a significant contributor to the economy, although its importance has diminished over time.
+According to the Bangladesh Bureau of Statistics (BBS), the growth in the agriculture sector for the fiscal year 2022-23 slowed to 2.61%, down from 3.05% in the previous fiscal year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services